dnsimple/dnsimple-support/content/articles/domains-uk.markdown

 Because of the [reservation policy](#policy-tld), registering a .UK domain requires some extra diligence.
 Assuming you have the right to register a `.UK` domain, you will need to use the same registration information (specifically the contact information) you used to register the corresponding `.CO.UK` or `.ORG.UK` domain.

 <warning>
-#### Important!

 Providing a different contact information will [cause the domain registration to fail](#error-no-order-identifier).
 To minimize the risk of registration errors, contact information must be identical, including registrant name, company name, email and phone numbers.
 Spaces, symbols or different string case (e.g. camelcase vs lowercase) may also cause the registration to fail.
 </warning>

-If the correspondong domain is registered with DNSimple, the `.UK` domain name registration may be slighly easier.
+If the corresponding domain is registered with DNSimple, the `.UK` domain name registration may be slightly easier.

 ### The corresponding domain is registered with DNSimple

 If the corrisponding domain is already registered with DNSimple, the `.UK` domain name registration is easier.
 In fact, in DNSimple you are required to associate each domain with a contact record.
 To register the `.UK` domain, simply associate the same contact (do not create a new one!) you already used for the previous domain registration, and we will send to the registry the same contact details.

 This will drastically reduce the risk that your `.UK` domain registration is rejected because of registrant validation errors.

 ### The corresponding domain is not registered with DNSimple